|

 This post may contain affiliate links, please review my disclosure policy.

 Hello friends!
 Today I am sharing our freshly painted kitchen cabinets, and how we went about repainting painted kitchen cabinets.
 I have found that there are lots of tutorials for painting your cabinets, but not many speaking specifically to ones that have already been painted.
+Regardless if your cabinets have been previously painted or not, this tutorial is for you.

 When we purchased our house back in 2019, and it had been my dream so long to have an all-white kitchen that there were NO doubts in my mind.
 This kitchen was going to be WHITE paint, no doubt about it.
 However, we had zero experience with painting cabinets and almost zero budget to do it.
 So we chose an affordable cabinet paint and quite honestly, made a lot of mistakes.